 Yes, as long as the college considers off-campus housing as part of their cost of attendance.
 Colleges will only certify a loan amount under the amount of the cost of attendance minus any financial aid.
 If the off-campus housing is included in the college's cost of attendance (and it usually is), and the school certifies for the requested loan amount that includes funds for that off-campus housing, we will lend it.
 Talk to the financial aid office at your college and find out if they will certify for off-campus housing.

-All applicants on a MEFA Loan can complete the required steps in one day.
+All applicants on a MEFA undergraduate student loan can complete the required steps in one day.
 The application is quick and easy and can be done online at mefa.org.
 Applicants should receive a decision momentarily after all parties have submitted the requested information.
 Assuming the loan application is approved, the primary borrower will need to choose a loan repayment option, and then all borrowers will need to electronically sign the MEFA Loan Agreement and the primary borrower will sign the Self Certification Form.
 The college must then certify the loan amount and let us know of the date on which to send the loan funds (their preferred disbursement date), which is usually when the bill is due.
 Contact your financial aid office to find out your school's timing and process.

 We recommend that families borrow for the full academic year.
 When the school certifies your loan they will generally split the loan into two disbursements, one for each semester.
 As a result of this split, the interest on your spring semester loan will not begin to accrue until later in the academic year, usually January.
 You should be able to estimate your costs for the year based on your fall semester charges and the cost of attendance provided by the school.
 If you wind up needing additional funds for the spring semester, you can always submit a new application.
 Please note that if you would rather borrower for one semester at a time, you are permitted to do so.